CodeTripper/communiK/README.md

     3. Register a notification template and pass dynamic data to it via Freemarker
     4. One can send email attachments (html/pdf) which can be build on the fly
     5. Retry the failed notifications via multiple fallback providers
+    6. Call webhooks on any failure/success
-    6. Audit the notifications.
+    7. Audit the notifications.
+    8. Everything is injected, so one can change any part of the system as required

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Run the springboot application Communik

 ### Prerequisites

-What things you need to install the software and how to install them
+A mongoDb cluster

 ```
 Give examples